You know your body and your bones need certain vitamins like C and D in order to properly function.

 But did you know that in order to properly absorb and use those vitamins it takes a team effort?

 Vitamins are generally classified into two categories: water soluble and fat soluble.

-Fat soluble vitamins on the other hand, such as vitamins A, D, E and K, need to be taken with fats in order for the body to break them down.
+Fat-soluble vitamins on the other hand, such as vitamins A, D, E and K, are similar to oil and don’t dissolve in water.

 Vitamins and minerals work together in your body which means you need adequate amounts of each in order for the others to properly benefit you.